TurboWarp/extensions/docs/steamworks.md

 ## Overlay

 The Steamworks extension has a block to open URLs in the Steam Overlay's web browser.
 If the overlay is not working, it might open in the Steam app instead.
 If that also doesn't work, it will open in the default web browser.
-Regardless it won't display the "The project wants to open a new window or tab" security prompt when packaged.
+Regardless, packaged projects never display security prompts like "The project wants to open a new window or tab".

 ```scratch
 open (URL v) [https://example.com/] in overlay :: #136C9F